Back Arrow Icon

 Concept

-Flooded House visualizes ocean level rise by flooding a miniature version of my apartment according to NASA predictions.
+Flooded House visualizes ocean level rise by flooding a miniature version of my apartment according to NASA prediction data.
 Users can choose their own flooding scenario by selecting a location, a year, and a climate prediction in the projects' interface.
 The apartment is then slowly flooded with water according to the NASA ocean level rise predictions of their selected scenario.

 Multiple Iterations